Moduli spaces of abstract and embedded Kummer varieties: Toward compactifications: torus rank 1 degenerations of principally polarized abelian varieties

-Regarding the first coordinates, we have seen that they define the embedding of the embedded Kummer varieties of a principally polarized abelian variety.
+One could try to compute the degeneration of the coordinates $\T_\tau(z)$ and $\T_\tau(0)$ separately.
+Regarding $\T_\tau(z)$, we have seen that they define the embedding of the embedded Kummer varieties of a principally polarized abelian variety.
 For $A_\tau$ a principally polarized abelian variety, let

 be the map defined by second order theta functions.
 By~\cite{Mum83} we know that such a map extends to torus rank 1 degenerations.
-If $\op{Im}\tau_{11}\to\infty$, it is defined by the $2^g$ "theta functions"
+If $\op{Im}\tau_{11}\to\infty$, it is defined by the $2^g$ ``theta functions"

-for $\e\in\Set{0,1}^{g-1}$.
+for $\e\in\{0,1\}^{g-1}$.
 In order to compute such degenerations, one can perform the Fourier-Jacobi expansion.
-By direct computations one has that \begin{itemize} \item[-]$\T[0\,\e](\tau,z)$ degenerates to $\T[\e](\tau',z')+q^2\T[\e](\tau',z'+b)$, \item[-]$\T[1\,\e](\tau,z)$ degenerates to $q\T[\e](\tau',z'+b/2)$. \end{itemize} So, at least on Mumford's partial compactification, this this would give the degeneration of the coordinates $\T_\tau(z)$.
+By direct computations one has that \begin{itemize} \item $\T[0\,\e](\tau,z)$ degenerates to $\T[\e](\tau',z')+q^2\T[\e](\tau',z'+b)$, \item $\T[1\,\e](\tau,z)$ degenerates to $q\T[\e](\tau',z'+b/2)$. \end{itemize} So, at least on Mumford's partial compactification, this this would give the degeneration of the coordinates $\T_\tau(z)$.

 What about the coordinates $\T_\tau(0)$?
-If we denote by $\bm A_g(2,4)$ the moduli space of principally polarized abelian varieties with theta structure, we know that they define a map
+If we denote by $\aa_g(2,4)$ the moduli space of principally polarized abelian varieties with theta structure, we know that they define a map

-such that the closure of the image of $\Phi$ is the Satake compactification of $\bm A_g(2,4)$.
+such that the closure of the image of $\Phi$ is the Satake compactification of $\aa_g(2,4)$.